Python

 conda remove -n myenv --all

-Please see conda documentation for a very good description of managing environments and installing packages.
+Please see conda documentation for a description of managing environments and installing packages.

 Conda commands are further described here.